-In 1984 I was living in Alabama and picked up a glass cutter and was ruined for any kind of real job.
-She soon opened a stained glass studio in Alabama, designing and fabricating custom work for homes, churches and businesses.
-She also did glass restoration work on some beautiful old homes.
-During that time she began melting glass together in a kiln and incorporating pieces in her stained glass work.
-She also made glass jewelry and this led to a wholesale line sold to boutiques and galleries.
+In 1984 I was living in Alabama and picked up a glass cutter and was immediately ruined for any kind of real job.
+I opened a stained glass studio, designing and fabricating custom work for homes, churches and businesses.
+I also did glass restoration work on some beautiful old homes.
+During that time I began melting glass together in a kiln and incorporating pieces in my stained glass work.
+I was soon hooked on experimenting with that process, and have been ever since.